Internal Operations

 Climate contribution

-For the Bank’s greenhouse gas emissions from internal operations, e.g. travel, commuting, office heating and cooling, we participate in carbon offset programs to balance our emissions, partnering with innovative companies that support environmental improvement projects.
+For the Bank’s greenhouse gas emissions from internal operations, e.g. travel, commuting, office heating and cooling, we participate in carbon offset programs to balance our emissions, partnering with FCAA to support environmental improvement projects.

 In this section